MiguelCarrera8/miguedev.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ## 2nd website - blog.travel.htb

-The blog page runs a Wordpress instance and the main page contains a hint about a new RSS feature being released soon from the dev team.
+The blog page runs a Wordpress instance and the main page contains a hint  a new RSS feature being released soon from the dev team.
 This is probably what we will want to look at next.

 ![image-20200519202315537](/assets/images/htb-writeup-travel/image-20200519202315537.png)